cxfos/visage/README.md

 ## 🙏 Acknowledgments

 - Inspired by [V0.dev](https://v0.dev), [Bolt.new](https://bolt.new), and [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
-- Built using the Cursor IDE extension API
+- Built using the VS Code Extension API